utilmind/git-deployment/README.md

 # git-deployment and code-integrity-checker

+Git deployment example by UtilMind.

+Plus:
-Git deployment (and monitoring the code integrity) examples by UtilMind
+   + monitoring the code integrity
+   + increase of the version number in some environment variable

+Supports
+   * GitHub
+   * BitBucket

 #### QUICK START:
 1. Rename this PHP-script into your project name